EtEsWieEtEs/myT40-PLC/README.md

 # myT40-PLC  (SPS) based on Teensy 4.0
 Hardware for PLC based on Teensy 4.0, covering all my needs.
-I have to replace my 25 years old PS4-141-MM1 and PS4-341-MM1 from "Klöcker Moeller", reusing the original case of the model PS4-141-MM1.
+I have to replace my 30 years old PS4-141-MM1 and PS4-341-MM1 from "Klöcker Moeller", reusing the original case of the model PS4-141-MM1.

 For better return paths of capacitively coupled signals to related ground on additional layers I created a 4-layers version for Upper PCB "OP".
 The lower PCB is designed as 2-layer board.

-Attended documents describe the "Final Version V4" as "V2.9_M41", based on experience of 4 prototypes build up in the past 4 years.
+Attended documents describe the "Final Version V5" as "V3.2 M43", based on experience of 4 prototypes build up in the past 5 years.

 Current developement:
 ---------------------
-In the meantime I build up the Final version 4 as M38, but I found some errors.
+In January 2024 I build up the last prototype version V4 as M38, but I found some errors and correct them.
 One error I found was, that some input pins on Teensy 4.0 have a lower input resistance as expencted, and that leads to the effect, that a pull-up resistor does not lift the resultig level over 2.1V, which is needed by the OR-gate to trigger the NE555 for power-on the teensy.
 A combination R126/R128 to provide 3.2V for pull-up SW_MODE_2 was substituted by R126=220 Ohm a direct connection to 3.3V from lower board to pull-up the signal.
 Additionally the OR-gate was changed to a level shift variant for translation 3.3V to 5V signaling.